 Current has hosted several hackathons over the past year, because the developer community is a critical part of driving economic growth and accelerating outcomes for our citizens with smart city technology.
 It’s how we’re challenging developers around the world to the create solutions—the apps—to help solve problems cities face.

-With each hackathon, we offer developers access to GE’s real-world datasets, catalog services on the Predix platform, engineering support, and a ton of additional developer resources.
+With each hackathon, we offer developers access to GE’s real-world datasets, engineering support, and a ton of additional developer resources.
 What we’ve seen at these hackathons is always impressive and frequently surprising.
 Here are just a few of the apps we’ve seen:

 · Marauder mApp: The winning app at our most recent hackathon is a community-based application that recommends a safer route and provides a virtual escort to enhance pedestrian safety.